Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `boolean isNewEpisode()` |
 | Python | `bool is_new_episode()`  |

-Returns true if the current episode is in the initial state - first state, no actions were performed yet.
+Returns true if the current episode is in the initial state - the first state, no actions were performed yet.

 ---